Get rid of collectibles and war trophies before showing appointments

 Being Dutch, I come from a much different culture.
 I didn’t realize how important collectibles are for some North Americans until I started selling houses in Costa Rica.

 I once had a home seller who used to be a secretary for Coca Cola for 30 years.
-The house was full of Coca Cola collectibles.
-I’ve had stuffed animal collectors, ceramic figurine collectors, doll collectors, and ashtray collectors.
+The house was full of Coca-Cola collectibles.
+I’ve had stuffed animal collectors, ceramic figurine collectors, doll collectors, bottle caps collectors, and ashtray collectors.

 Having a house full of collectibles when trying to sell your house is not such a great idea.
 The collectibles divert all the attention from the object you are selling: your house.